nasa/OnAIR/doc/tutorial.md

 ## Tutorial: Using the Kalman Plugin

 In the default configuration, OnAIR doesn't do any processing of the data.
-Now, we'll take a look at the Kalman example which processes frames of data with a Kalman Filter ([wikipedia: Kalman Filter(https://en.wikipedia.org/wiki/Kalman_filter), [PyPI: simdkalman](https://pypi.org/project/simdkalman/)) in one plugin and outputs the results to a file using a second plugin.
+Now, we'll take a look at the Kalman example which processes frames of data with a Kalman Filter ([Wikipedia: Kalman Filter(https://en.wikipedia.org/wiki/Kalman_filter), [PyPI: simdkalman](https://pypi.org/project/simdkalman/)) in one plugin and outputs the results to a file using a second plugin.

 ### Kalman Configuration